Tips and tricks Best practice guides, FAQ & more

 A CI/CD pipeline aims to mitigate the risks involved in releasing the software into production.
-However, its efficiency relies heavily on automation, so achieving success with DevOps stands or falls with how well the development department works with automation and which tools are at their disposal.
+However, its efficiency relies heavily on test automation, so achieving success with DevOps stands or falls with how well the development department works with automation and which tools are at their disposal.

 One of the main responsibilities of DevOps managers is to support the creation of a release pipeline, which is the route a piece of code or feature must travel from a developer’s local computer into production.